wolfSSL/wolfBoot/docs/Targets.md

 Like [STM32L5](#stm32l5) and [STM32U5](#stm32u5), STM32H5 support is also demonstrated
 through different scenarios.

+Additionally, wolfBoot can be compiled with `FLASH_OTP_KEYSTORE` option, to store the public key(s) used for firmware authentication into a dedicated, one-time programmable flash area that can be write protected.
+For more information, see [/docs/flash-OTP.md](/docs/flash-OTP.md).

 ### Scenario 1: TrustZone enabled, staging non-secure application

 #### Example description